HurricaneLabs/brokenhosts/README.md

 The contact and "late seconds" can be configured for different indexes/sourcetypes/hosts in the "expectedTime" lookup table (the Lookup Editor app is really helpful, since it allows you to edit the lookup table from within Splunk).

-The search runs every 30 minutes, and will wait 1 hour before alerting again after it triggers.
+The search runs every 30 minutes, and will wait 1 hour before re-alerting for the same items.

 Each line of the lookup table has several columns.
 The first three (index, sourcetype, host) are used to select which data you are adjusting settings for.
 These are case-insensitive and wildcard enabled fields.